What is group counseling all about?

 Group counseling is a form of therapy, that allows people to learn from the shared experiences of others.
 Groups typically focus on particular issues like trauma, anger, depression, etc...

-At DL Services therapeutic groups are typically led by a Counselor and group members contributions are considered valuable.
+At DL Services therapeutic groups are typically led by a Clinician or Intern and group members contributions are considered valuable.
 The purpose of a therapeutic group is to learn how to process thoughts and emotions as they relate to past and present experiences.
-An example of this type of group would be to address, trauma, LGBTQ issues, and/or depression.
+An example of this type of group would be to address, trauma, LGBTQI issues, and/or depression.

-At DL Services a psycho-educational group can be led by a Counselor, a para-professional, and or a trained peer.
+At DL Services a psycho-educational group can be led by a Clinician, Intern, a Para-Professional, and or a trained peer.
 The purpose of a psycho-education group is to teach a particular skill, like emotion regulation and or coping strategies as taught in Anger Management.

 Before joining a group, consider talking to a Counselor about the benefits and to help determine what group is the most appropriate for you.
 Group work can be successful but there are also some risk.